 Let’s say you run a comparison blog.
 You know…where you compare the latest Garden Hose or Soil Testing Kit.
 You write a fantastic product review or a comparison table and provide an ‘Editors Recommendation’.

 Okay… yes, we love this site.
 Shout out to the team at The Yard and Garden the niche website for gardening lovers and backyard folk.
-It’s a fantastic example of how to produce amazing value-adding content that their readers find valuable.
+It’s a fantastic example of how to produce amazing value-adding content for their readers.

 This website has taken note of the search results of an army of gardening, growing, and power tool enthusiasts.
 Then written product reviews on everything from the best garden hoses, to fertilizer for trees and right on through to answer how to get rid of weeds in my lawn or how to grow butternut squash.